osi/mulgara/README.txt

 -----------------

 New Features:
-* TQL now supports SPARQL queries which do not have filters or OPTIONAL.
+* New Transaction framework fixing several Concurrent Modification bugs, and ensuring ACID compliance.
 * A RelationalResolver that provides access to sql databases via a D2RQ mapping.
 * A DistributedResolver allowing selections from multiple servers in one query, and also permitting insert/select queries between multiple servers.
-* New Transaction framework fixing several Concurrent Modification bugs, and ensuring ACID compliance.
+* TQL now supports triple patterns with Predicate-Object lists and Object lists, similarly to SPARQL..
 * Removal of debug code, resulting in significant speedup and lower memory usage.
 * Improved documentation.
 * Added datatypes to XML results.